tardis-sn/tardis/docs/development/update_refdata.rst

 #.
 Commit the ``.travis.yml`` to your pull request.

 #.
-Make sure that your TARDIS pull request now passes on Travis-CI and then merge the PR on ``tardis-refdata``.
+Make sure that your TARDIS pull request now passes all tests on Travis-CI.

 #.
+Ask for review for your PR on ``tardis-refdata`` and wait for merge.

-Then change ``.travis.yml`` to:
+#.
+Then change the ``.travis.yml`` in ``tardis`` directory to:

     .. code-block:: None

         - if [[ $TEST_MODE == 'spectrum' ]]; then git fetch origin; fi
         - if [[ $TEST_MODE == 'spectrum' ]]; then git checkout origin/master; fi```

 #.
-Ensure TARDIS pull request passes Travis-CI again and pin someone to merge your PR to the TARDIS master branch.
+Ensure TARDIS pull request passes Travis-CI again and ping someone to merge your PR to the TARDIS master branch.

 Congratulations!
 You have updated TARDIS to be better.
 Have a beer and steak (or Tofu if you are vegetarian/vegan)